WAAAJIAN/ECE264-HW03-Longest_Common_Substring/README.md

 ```
 must return -1, since the second line does not exist and cannot be read.

 **Hint** about new-line characters: fgets reads the newline character (\n) at the end of a line.
-You will need to find this character and replace it with a null terminator (\0) to properly terminate the string before the newline.
-The strchr function might be helpful for this.
+The template code already removes these new-line characters so that these does not bother our works.

 **You need to implement the function:**